Winfrid Burrows

-In 1919, Burrows was translated from Truro to Chichester where he served for ten years until his sudden death in Lambeth Palace.
-William Champion Streatfeild, Burrows' Suffragan at the time of Burrows' death, died three days after Burrows' passing.
+In 1919, Burrows was translated from Truro to Chichester where he served for ten years until his sudden death in Lambeth Palace on 13 February 1929.
+William Champion Streatfeild, Burrows' suffragan at the time of Burrows' death, died three days after Burrows' passing.

-Burrows' cousin, Leonard, was appointed Bishop of Sheffield in 1914.

 Burrows was a High Churchman, and while Bishop of Truro, he emphasised the importance of the services of the Book of Common Prayer; a book of services for special occasions which he compiled and authorised was entirely based on the contents of the prayer book and on Scripture.
+He was chair of the Church of England's Central Advisory Council of Training for the Ministry from 1916-1927.